x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mfr-queued-messages-report.md

 ---
-title: "Queued messages report in the new EAC" f1.keywords:
+title: "Queued messages report in the new EAC in Exchange Online" f1.keywords:
 - NOCSH
 ms.author: chrisda